Kurrawong/fair-ease-matcher/documentation.md

 ```
 As it was not anticipated that this process would need to be run often, it has not been automated, but this would not be hard to do.

+\

+## Federated Search across OntoPortal instances

+Where search terms are not found, a facility has been provided to search for them in a set of related portals (under the "OntoPortal" banner).
+The considerations and motivations influencing this design are:
+- although these portals provide SPARQL endpoints, hitting these with the queries used against the Semantic Analyser is not possible as they are running on a different triplestore, and the queries for the Semantic Analyser make use of Apache Jena's full text search integration with Apache Lucene.
+The query syntax would not be interpretable by any other triplestore "out of the box".
+- some of these portals are frequently updated and contain a large amount of data; it is preferable to avoid duplicating this data if possible
+- the portals offer a full text search facility, as such it is low effort to utilise this
+- the results are returned in an RDF format, so future work can easily integrate these responses with the Semantic Analyser processing or results, as the Semantic Analyser is also an RDF based application.

+## User interface
+The user interface implements the following design goals:
+- Users can select metadata records provided by the GeoDAB
+- One or more metadata records can be selected for concurrent analysis
+- Users can view the raw XML of records selected for analysis
+- The analysis can be resticted to different theme graphs in the triplestore
+- The analysis method can be selected
+- The results shall be displayed in a tabular format providing information on:
+  - the method and submethod used; search and match terms; match URIs/links for the object with the property/object that matched; and the property that was matched on.
+  - the portion of search terms for which a result was found in the knowledge graph
+- unmatched terms can be searched in 'federated' type manner in other analyser/search systems

+## Future work
+The output of the Semantic Analyser (as passed from the backend to the frontend) have a model; at present it is a number of columns that are required for results to be displayed.
+To improve upon this model, a formal ontological model could be created to represent these results.
+Such a model would be expressed in OWL, and include additional shape validation using SHACL.
+The model would extend beyond the results format, to enumerate common input types, and also to provide a framework for interpreting results.
+Such a model is conceptually very close to one that would describe machine learning methodologies.
+In machine learning terminology, there is a set of raw data (metadata), from which terms are extracted (feature engineering), and these are used with models (Apache Lucene's full text search, and exact matching), to produce predictions with probabilities (1 in the case of URI matches, close to 1 for exact matches, and less than one for other matches).
+Creating, or aligining to existing models in this space, will allow for the comparison of the performance of the Semantic Analyser against other analysis methods, enhancing interoperability and highlighing areas of strength and weakness.